ana-nobre/Talent-Optimization-for-Corporation-HR-Data-Analytics/README.md

 # Talent Optimization for Corporation – HR Data Analytics

 ## Project Overview
-This project applies **People Analytics** and **HRIS-style reporting** to a corporate HR dataset, with the goal of identifying workforce trends, risks, and actionable insights for leadership.
+This project applies **People Analytics** and **HRIS-style reporting** to a corporate HR dataset (BluePeak Technologies), with the goal of identifying workforce trends, risks, and actionable insights for leadership.
 The analysis covers demographics, turnover, compensation & equity, diversity & inclusion, engagement, and HR’s internal role.

 The final output is a **consulting-style HRIS Report** (PDF) that consolidates findings into KPIs, visual dashboards, and executive recommendations.